Batholith: Formation

 Although they may appear uniform, batholiths are in fact structures with complex histories and compositions.
 They are composed of multiple masses, or plutons, bodies of igneous rock of irregular dimensions (typically at least several kilometers) that can be distinguished from adjacent igneous rock by some combination of criteria including age, composition, texture, or mappable structures.
 Individual plutons are solidified from magma that traveled toward the surface from a zone of partial melting near the base of the Earth's crust.

 Traditionally, these plutons have been considered to form by ascent of relatively buoyant magma in large masses called plutonic diapirs.
 Because the diapirs are liquified and very hot, they tend to rise through the surrounding native country rock, pushing it aside and partially melting it.
 Most diapirs do not reach the surface to form volcanoes, but instead they slow down, cool, and usually solidify 5 to 30 kilometers underground as plutons (hence the use of the word pluton; in reference to the Roman god of the underworld Pluto).
-An alternate view is that plutons commonly are formed not by ascent of large magma diapirs, but rather by aggregation of smaller volumes of magma that ascend as dikes.
+An alternate view is that plutons are formed by aggregation of smaller volumes of magma that ascend as dikes.

 A batholith is formed when many plutons converge to form a huge expanse of granitic rock.
 Some batholiths are mammoth, paralleling past and present subduction zones and other heat sources for hundreds of kilometers in continental crust.
 One such batholith is the Sierra Nevada Batholith, which is a continuous granitic formation that makes up much of the Sierra Nevada in California.
 An even larger batholith, the Coast Plutonic Complex, is found predominantly in the Coast Mountains of western Canada; it extends for 1,800 kilometers and reaches into southeastern Alaska.